-Summary of the best kids cyclocross bikes for the 2018/9 season
+Summary of the best kids cyclocross bikes

 It's a great time for junior cyclo-cross racers, as there's an increased choice of kids cyclocross bikes at a range of prices, from the entry level Frog Road at £425 through to the Worx JA700 Pro and Scatto bikes for those taking their racing to the next level.

 We'd love to hear which bike you're riding this season - don't forget you can leave us a comment below, or you could even write us a "Sprog Blog" to tell all the other Cycle Sprogs out there about your cyclocross adventures.